-- Gain appropriate skills in basic computer literacy, operating systems, and computer applications to enable efficient use and currency with the latest hardware and software. - Design and create a relational database using entity-relationship diagrams, normalization, SQL, PL/SQL, and Programming. - 3.
-Design and implement solutions to general purpose and

-- office application problems using advanced programming techniques and languages such as Visual Basic, C++, Java, and Python. - Gain skills in the use of client-side web technologies, such as HTML and JavaScript, for the design and development of interactive websites. - Employ complex data structures and algorithms, including sorting, searching, and recursion, to design and implement solutions to advanced computer science problems. - Gain an understanding of computer architecture and organization and apply this understanding to develop low-level code in assembly-language that directly access and control hardware devices, the processor, and memory.
+- boolean logic, truth tables, and circuit gates.
+Gain skills in the use of client-side web technologies, such as HTML and JavaScript, for the design and development of interactive websites. - Install, configure, and troubleshoot given problems for Linux, Windows, or other operating systems. - Design, create, update, and query a relational database using entity-relationship diagrams, normalization, and SQL. - Design and implement solutions to general purpose problems using a programming language such as C++, Java, and Python. - Gain skills in the use of client-side web technologies, such as HTML and CSS, for the design and development of interactive websites. - 8.
+Employ complex data structures and algorithms, including sorting, searching, and recursion, to design and implement solutions to advanced computer science problems. - Gain an understanding of computer architecture and organization and apply this understanding to develop low-level code in assembly-language to solve a given problem. - 10.
+Use advanced programming constructs to solve problems related to recursion, object-oriented programming, dynamic data types, networking, and/or multithreading.